Winter walks in Somerset: 7 of the best

 A ramble along the Bath skyline, a favourite walk of ours, has previously featured in our autumn walks.
 The six mile route is a varied one: expect hidden valleys, historic monuments, woodlands and meadows, all abundant with a variety of wildlife.
 Reward yourself with the jaw dropping viewpoint of Bath below you as you trek along the countryside.

-Refuel at The American Museum at Claverton Down and enjoy a free cookie and coffee with your admission fee when you present your printed Skyline map (available in 2017).
+Enjoy something to eat at The American Museum at Claverton Down and enjoy a free cookie and coffee with your admission fee when you present your printed Skyline map.
 If you have the chance, immerse yourself in the history of America with an eclectic collection boasting the diverse traditions of the continent.

 Somerset is home to some of England’s prettiest, and most dramatic, coastlines along the South West Coast Path.
 Wrap up warm, pack a flask of tea, and head to Brean Down for a wonderful winter walk.